garo/logs2kafka/README.md

 Each message is sent to a kafka cluster (**KAFKA_CONNECTION_STRING** env variable, eg. "localhost:9042") into a topic (**TOPIC** env variable, default is "logs"), into a random partition inside this topic.
 If the partition is not available then another partition is picked up by random.

+A single message can have any additional fields and the relay simply passes these thru without modification.

+Other suggested fields:

+ - "level" being ["DEBUG", "INFO", "WARN", "ERROR"]
+ - "msg" being a human readable log message

 Sending logs to this relay
 --------------------------